Last Updated on January 11, 2026 by Elizabeth Nolan

 🎯 Choose Strategically

 Select courses that align with your career goals and market needs.
-Working in a growing luxury market?
-Take courses on high-end property sales.
-Interested in commercial real estate?
-Focus on courses that build those skills.
 Every CE hour is an opportunity to invest in your future specializations.

 📝 Keep Detailed Records